fossabot/hmd/README.md

 # ..
 ```

-If you're importing from the binary builds, use `zipimporter` module.
+If you're importing from the binary builds, use [zipimport](https://docs.python.org/2/library/zipimport.html) module.

 ## Documentations